rmuenich/cvtracker/README.md

 If this saves you some time let me know, it is saving me time!

+### Files in this repository

+* COIMGT.xlsx - this is a fake example of COIs :)
+* NSFCOA_T3_Muenich_[DATE].xlsx - example of running the code for NSF time period, table 3
+* NSFCOA_T4_Muenich_[DATE].xlsx - example of running the code for NSF time period, table 4
+* USDACOA_Muenich_[DATE].xlsx - example of running the code for USDA time period and format
+* walkthrough.html and .RMD - the code in an html document created from the R markdown

 **Currently Includes**

 * NSF Tables 3 & 4